- I’m having trouble logging into Connect. What should I do?

 What is the selection process?
 How will scholars be evaluated?

 After the application closes and all scholar applications are received, mentors will evaluate and rank the applicants to their projects.
 Mentors will take into consideration an applicant’s STEM experience (paid and voluntary), STEM courses taken, GPA, résumé, and letter(s) of recommendation.
 Selections are made within 4-6 weeks after the application closes and internship offers are made according to the mentor selections; offers are then extended based upon available program funding.
 Applicants may receive multiple offers during this process, but may only accept one internship offer.

-- How will I be notified if I have been selected for the internship?
+- How and when will I be notified if I have been selected for the internship?

 - How much is the stipend amount that I will receive?